-101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
+101 INTRODUCTION TO ZOOLOGY 4 credits

+An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biol-
+Not available for credit toward a degree in biology.

-NATURAL SCIENCE: BIOLOGY 103 Designed for non-science majors.
-Laboratory and class instruction il-lustrate concepts of living organisms with emphasis on mankind's po-sition in, and influence on, the environment.
+NATURAL SCIENCE: BIOLOGY 103

+Designed for non-science majors.
+Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment.

-INTRODUCTION TO ECOLOGY FIELD LABORATORY 104 Corequisite: 3100:105.
+INTRODUCTION TO ECOLOGY LABORATORY 104

+Corequisite: 3100:105.
 Short field trips and laboratory studies illustrating natural and man-modified characteristics of selected ecosystems.

-INTRODUCTION TO ECOLOGY 105 Basic principles governing structure and function of natural ecosystems.
+105 INTRODUCTION TO ECOLOGY

+Basic principles governing structure and function of natural ecosystems.
 Various options for managing natural resources, human populations, biotic communities, and industrial technologies at global level emphasized.
 Not available for credit toward a degree in biology.

-INTRODUCTION TO BIOLOGICAL AGING
+INTRODUCTION TO BIOLOGICAL AGING 108

-Prerequisite: 1100:221.
+Prerequisite: 3100:103.
 Survey of normal anatomical and physical changes in aging and associate diseases.
 For students in Gerontological programs at Wayne College.
-Not available for credit toward a degree in 108
+Not available for credit toward a degree in biology.

-PRINCIPLES OF BIOLOGY I 111 Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+PRINCIPLES OF BIOLOGY I

+Molecular, cellular basis of life; energy transformations, metabolism; cell re-production, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
 Laboratory.

-PRINCIPLES OF BIOLOGY II 112 Prerequisite: 3100:111.
+PRINCIPLES OF BIOLOGY II 112

+Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
-Labora-
+Laboratory.

-130 PRINCIPLES OF MICROBIOLOGY Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
+PRINCIPLES OF MICROBIOLOGY 130

+Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
 Laboratory.